 Upper Key Stage 2

 Welcome to the Year 5/6 page.
-The children have had a fantastic start to life back in school since the start of September and have been really enjoying their new unit ‘Bristol’.
+The children have had a great start to life back at school in Term 2.
+They have been starting a new two week unit of work based upon World War 2.
 On this page, you will find out information all about the learning that the children have been completing as well as any other relevant information or dates that you will need.

 The children in Year 5 have been having a fantastic time completing English outcomes surrounding the novel ‘Two Weeks with the Queen’ by Morris Gleitzman.
 Within the lessons, the children have been continuing to develop their understanding of complex sentences and relative clauses within texts such as persuasive letters and diary entries to name a few.

 As mathematicians, children in Year 6 have been concentrating on developing and consolidating their understanding of calculation.
 Since developing their understanding of addition and subtraction, the children have moved onto improving their use of long and short methods of division.
 They have done this through a range of fluency questions and also problem solving and reasoning as well.

 Children in Year 5 have also been busy developing their continued understanding of place value.
 The children have been concentrating on numbers up to 1 million.
 Within these numbers, the children have been ordering, comparing numbers and rounding numbers even with decimals as well.